datanalyst/Smarthphone_Activity/README.md

-Introduction
+##Getting and Cleaning Data

+#Course Project

 This repository is hosting the R code for the assignment of the DataScience track's "Getting and Cleaning Data" course which will be peer assessed.

-The purpose of this project is to demonstrate the collection, work with, and cleaning of this data set.
-Tidy data have been prepared so can be used for later analysis.
+The purpose of this project is to create one R script called run_analysis.R that does the following:

-Data Set
+  1. Merges the training and the test sets to create one data set.
+  2. Extracts only the measurements on the mean and standard deviation for each measurement.
+  3. Uses descriptive activity names to name the activities in the data set
+  4. Appropriately labels the data set with descriptive activity names.
+  5. Creates a second, independent tidy data set with the average of each variable for each activity and each subject.

+#Scripts and execution

+In this repository you will find:

+  1. The "run_analysis.R" script.
+Run it with R/R Studio and it will automatically:
-The data set "Human Activity Recognition Using Smartphones" has been taken from UCI.
+     - download and unzip the data set "Human Activity Recognition Using Smartphones" from UCI in the UCI HAR Dataset

-Execution and files

-The Data Set has been stored in UCI HAR Dataset/ directory.
+       folder in your working directory.
+     - generate a new file tiny_data.txt in your working directory.

-The CodeBook.md describes the variables, the data, and the work that has been performed to clean up the data.
+  2. The "CodeBook.md" file describes the variables, the data, and the work that has been performed to clean up the data.

-The run_analysis.R is the script that has been used for this work.
-It can be loaded in R/Rstudio and executed without any parameters.

-As a result of the execution a tidy.csv file is being created, that stores the data (mean and standard deviation of each measurement per activity&subject) for later analysis.
+  3. The "tidy.csv" file - created as a result of the execution - that stores the data (mean and standard deviation of each measurement per activity&subject).